-- If your business uses the cash method, you might defer income by delaying billing notices so the payment won't be received until early next year. - As an accrual method taxpayer, you might defer income by delaying the shipment of products or provision of services until the beginning of your 2024 tax year. - Also look for opportunities to defer certain advance payments received for services and the sale of goods.
+- If your business uses the cash method, you might defer income by delaying billing notices so the payment won't be received until early next year. - As an accrual method taxpayer, you might defer income by delaying the shipment of products or provision of services until the beginning of your 2025 tax year. - Also look for opportunities to defer certain advance payments received for services and the sale of goods.
 (Requirements apply.)

 Time bonus payments.
-If your company intends to pay employees bonuses for 2023, consider the timing of those payments.
+If your company intends to pay employees bonuses for 2024, consider the timing of those payments.

-- As a cash method business, your company may want to pay bonuses before the end of the year to gain a 2023 deduction for the expense. - You have a little more flexibility if your business uses the accrual method.
-A 2023 deduction will be available for bonus payments made to unrelated employees if they are paid by two and 1⁄2 months after the year-end, provided the liability to pay the bonuses is both fixed and determinable by the end of that tax year.
+- As a cash method business, your company may want to pay bonuses before the end of the year to gain a 2024 deduction for the expense. - A 2024 deduction will be available for bonus payments made to unrelated employees if paid within two and one-half months after the year-end, provided the liability to pay the bonuses is both fixed and determinable by the end of that tax year.

 Business bad debts.
 Business bad debts represent another potential deduction your business should consider if it extends credit to customers.
 A deduction is available for any debt that is wholly or partially "worthless," assuming your company has already included the amount in income.
-However, businesses that use the cash method of accounting can't write off uncollectible amounts as bad debts because they don't recognize sales revenue until it is received.
+However, businesses that use the cash method of accounting can't write off uncollectible amounts as bad debts because they don't recognize sales revenue until it